 Editor’s Note: Happy Presidents Day!
 The markets – and The Oxford Club’s offices – are closed, but I hope you’ll enjoy today’s essay all the same.
 In it, Alexander Green reflects on his favorite president and why a reproduction of a famous painting of that president hangs above his mantel.

 Over the holidays, some friends and neighbors came over for a dinner party.

-A couple of them asked about the painting hanging over the fireplace in my living room.
+A couple of them asked about the painting hanging over my fireplace in the living room.

-It’s a large oil-on-canvas replica of the famous 1851 painting by Emanuel Leutze that depicts Washington crossing the Delaware.
+It is a large oil-on-canvas replica of the famous 1851 painting by Emanuel Leutze that depicts George Washington crossing the Delaware River.

 That was – you may recall – Washington’s first move in his successful surprise attack against Hessian forces on Christmas Day, 1776.

 Although the original painting – like my replica – is striking, it is riddled with historical inaccuracies.

 For starters, the crossing took place in the dead of night.
 But that wouldn’t have made a particularly inspiring work of art.

 The flag shown – the original “Stars and Stripes” – did not exist at the time of his crossing.